 2 Cor 5:2-4 For in this tent we groan, longing to put on our heavenly dwelling … For while we are still in this tent, we groan, being burdened—not that we would be unclothed, but that we would be further clothed, so that what is mortal may be swallowed up by life.

-The Bible clearly shows that the best of saints were sick and sometimes not healed –
+Besides those being disciplined, the Bible clearly shows that even the best of saints were sick and not miraculously healed.
+Consider –

 Php 2:26-27 for he has been longing for you all and has been distressed because you heard that he was ill.
 Indeed he was ill, near to death.
 But God had mercy on him, and not only on him but on me also, lest I should have sorrow upon sorrow.

 1 Tim 5:23 (No longer drink only water, but use a little wine for the sake of your stomach and your frequent ailments.)

 2 Tim 4:20 Erastus remained at Corinth, and I left Trophimus, who was ill, at Miletus.

 Jesus had an expectation that we would care for the sick in His Body, the Church, and not necessarily heal them.
 Take a look:

 Mat 25:34-6 Then the king will say to those on his right, “My father has blessed you!
 Come and receive the kingdom that was prepared for you before the world was created.
 When I was hungry, you gave me something to eat, and when I was thirsty, you gave me something to drink.
 When I was a stranger, you welcomed me, and when I was naked, you gave me clothes to wear.
 WHEN I WAS SICK, YOU TOOK CARE OF ME, and when I was in jail, you visited me.”